 How to Sanitize Brushes and Sponges

-Unfortunately, reusable brushes and sponges cannot be 100% sanitized.
-Instead of sanitizing, you may be better off using disposables when it comes to these makeup products.
+Unfortunately, reusable makeup brushes and sponges cannot be 100% sanitized.
+Instead of trying to clean your brushes, you may be better off using disposables for these makeup products.

-If you still wish to “sanitize” these tools as much as you can, use lukewarm water and liquid dish soap to do so.
-The soap will clean the sponge, but not sanitize it, meaning that bacteria may still be inside it.
+If you still wish to “sanitize” these tools as much as possible, use lukewarm water and liquid dish soap.
+The soap will clean the sponge but not sanitize it, meaning bacteria may still be inside.
 After cleaning, microwave your sponge in a bowl of water for 2 minutes.
 The heat from the microwave should help get rid of at least some of the bacteria.

 Follow Sanitary Practices In the Workspace

-Below is a list of sanitary practices to include in the workspace:
+Below is a list of sanitary practices to implement in your workspace:

 - Disinfect the workspace;

 - Sanitize makeup and tools after each client;

 - Don’t work when you are sick, or take time off after working with an ill client;